 Just because I am afraid this page might some day get deleted, I am copy pasting here the answer, which was very useful to me, when I needed to increase the size of the SWAP partition of my freshly installed Xubuntu 22.04, after I selected the "encrypted LVM partition" option in the install wizard.
 I am adding some commands and missing bits of information too.

-First, check what your LVM disk currently looks like, running lsblk
+First, open a terminal and check what your LVM disk currently looks like, running lsblk

 :